T R A V E L / C I T Y G U I D E S

 thebeekman.com | +1 212 233-2300

 This funky hotel offers cosy yet comfortable accommodation only a stone's throw away from Times Square.
-The hotel's vibrant communal living spaces are filled with a mix of creatives, business travellers and tourists looking to stay on the doorstep of New York's most iconic sights. $$
+The hotel's vibrant communal living spaces are filled with a mix of creatives, business travellers and tourists looking to stay on the doorstep of New York's most iconic sights.
+Book directly through their website for the lowest room rates. $$

 218 W 50th Street, New York